Three impossible questions about your data to get right

 - Question 2: Is the data clean and easily accessible to all required stakeholders?

 - Question 3: If you have the same question to two different people/teams would you get the same answer?

 In the race for Big Data solutions, organizations are capturing more data than they have before and provide access to the live raw data to more people than they have before.

-Increasing the amount of data you collect often effects the quality, as more nuance’s then come into consideration, more levels of categorization, and double counting records become more likely.
+Increasing the amount of data you collect often effects the quality, as more nuances then come into consideration along with more levels of categorization.
+Double counting records then becomes more likely.